 Adjustments can cause pain.
 Obviously, the goal is to alleviate back pain.
 So, any acute pain during treatment should never be worse than the chronic back pain which brought on chiro therapy.

-Also, patients must be 100% honest with the chiropractor in order to ensure there is no re-injury or worsened injury during chiropractic adjustments.
-Patients should communicate clearly if he or she is hesitant to chiropractic adjustments, or if they have some form of discomfort during chiropractic treatments.
+Patients must be 100% honest with the chiropractor to ensure there is no re-injury or worsened injury during adjustments.
+Communicate clearly if you feel discomfort or hesitation.

-Muscle soreness is common amongst chiropractic patients–this is normal.
-However, this soreness should never turn to chronic pain worse than what brought the patient to see the doctor in the first place.
+Muscle soreness is common among chiropractic patients—this is normal.
+However, this soreness should never turn into chronic pain worse than what brought you in.

-Dizziness, faintness, and drowsiness are also possible side-effects of chiropractic treatments.
-Patients should always eat a healthy meal and drink plenty of water before therapy.
-After therapy is over, patients should move slowly and stretch to alleviate these possible side-effects.
+Dizziness, faintness, and drowsiness are also possible side-effects.
+Eat a healthy meal and drink plenty of water before therapy.
+After therapy, move slowly and stretch to alleviate these effects.

-Overall, patients should expect that chronic back pain cannot be solved in one chiropractic session.
-While it can happen–the goal is to develop a relationship with the chiropractor via multiple sessions which heal little by little in a natural, organic way.
+Expect that chronic back pain cannot be solved in one session.
+While it can happen—the goal is to develop a relationship with your chiropractor through multiple sessions, healing little by little in a natural, organic way.

 Living with Chronic Back Pain

-Some individuals choose to live with back pain, rather than seek chiropractic care.
+Some individuals choose to live with back pain rather than seek chiropractic care.
 In other cases, individuals opt for surgery or pain-numbing pharmaceutical drugs instead of undergoing chiro treatments.
-While chiropractic care does have some side-effects, the side-effects of living in pain, undergoing surgery, or taking drugs to combat pain are much worse!
+While chiropractic care has side-effects, the side-effects of living in pain, undergoing surgery, or taking drugs are much worse!

 "The alternative to chiropractic is surgery," said Abrams. "...because people tried physical therapy or acupuncture and it hasn't worked well enough.
 But [chiropractors] affect the musculoskeletal system and nervous system through adjustments.
 This process sends a reflex to and from the spinal cord back to the joint.
 It calms down pain along with the surrounding tissue too."

-Some people don't employ chiropractors for fear of manual adjustments.
+Some people avoid chiropractors for fear of manual adjustments.

-If adjustments are recommended by the chiropractor in order to heal the root cause of pain–this does not have to start the first day of therapy.
+If adjustments are recommended to heal the root cause of pain, this does not have to start on day one.
 Patients and chiropractors can work up to the snap, crackle, and pop.

-Chiropractors provide education about ways to move the body that can alleviate pain and stiffness.
-So a patient can ask for personal stretching and exercise techniques before trying manual adjustments by the doctor if he/she is fearful of possible side-effects of chiropractic care.
+Chiropractors provide education about ways to move the body that alleviate pain and stiffness.
+Ask for personal stretching and exercise techniques before trying manual adjustments if you’re concerned about side-effects.

 "Adjustment is one tool in the toolbox for a chiropractor," said Abrams.
-"While that is the main tool–for a carpenter it's the hammer and nail–but there are tons of different techniques which don't involve snap, crackle, and pop."
+"While that is the main tool—for a carpenter it’s the hammer and nail—there are tons of different techniques which don’t involve snap, crackle, and pop."

 FAQs